dan-osul/ZeekMde/README.md

 #### Test 2, Finding what is hitting your exposed endpoints

-Scanning is a little contentious on wether to alert or not, Microsoft have a DeviceTvmSoftwareVulnerabilities table that lists known CVEs that impact your endpoints.
+Scanning is a little contentious on wether to alert or not but Microsoft have a DeviceTvmSoftwareVulnerabilities table that lists known CVEs that impact your endpoints.
 This makes finding and alerting scanning high risk assets a little more attractive.
 You can have a quick look at what is hitting your internet exposed endpoints using a query like the below.

 #### Test 2, Detection Ideas